ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Mortilord/2nd Level/Touch of Wounding.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- You inflict wounds with your hands.
 Make a roll to hit against a creature within range, adding your psycasting ability modifier.
-On a hit, they take 2d10 necrotic damage.
+On a hit, they take 2d10 necrotic damage and gain [[Antiheal]] for 1 turn.
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 12 psyfocus spent above the normal cost for this psycast, the damage increases by 1d10 necrotic damage.